espy02/cli-python-minesweeper/README.md

-# python-minesweeper
+# cli-python-minesweeper
-Python Minesweeper is a simple Minesweeper clone that can be played straight through the terminal, using Python 3.11.
+CLI Python Minesweeper is a simple Minesweeper clone that can be played straight through the terminal, using Python 3.11.

 ## Usage
 Simply change your directory inside the terminal to a folder with the following files: